Ann Cotton: Background

 Cotton was born in Cardiff, Wales, and was educated at Howell's School, Llandaff.
-For more than three decades, Ann Cotton has been focused on improving opportunity for children at the margins of education.
+For more than three decades, Cotton has been focused on improving opportunity for children at the margins of education.
 She began her career in a London school by establishing one of the first centres for girls excluded from mainstream education.
 Cotton's commitment to girls' education in Africa began in 1991, when she went on a research trip to Zimbabwe to investigate why girls' school enrolment in rural areas was so low.
 Contrary to the common assumption that families weren't sending girls to school for cultural reasons, Cotton discovered that poverty was the main roadblock.
 Families could not afford to buy books or pay school fees for all their children.
 Instead, they had to choose which children would receive an education.
 Since boys had a better chance of getting a paid job after graduation, daughters were rarely selected.

 Cotton knew that educated girls were less likely to contract HIV/AIDS, would marry later, have fewer and healthier children, and would support the next generation to go to school.
 She understood that poverty and exclusion affects girls both psychologically and economically, and that if girls could be educated, supported by their communities, and empowered to shape their own destinies, they could change their communities and nations forever.
 In 1993, after grassroots fundraising that supported the first 32 girls through school in Zimbabwe, Cotton founded Camfed.
 The reach of the organisation's innovative education programmes has grown ever since.
 In 2013 alone, Camfed directly supported more than 434,000 children to go to school.

-One of the most effective and innovative results of Camfed's work is CAMA, a unique, 314,410-member-strong pan-African network of Camfed graduates.
-CAMA alumnae use their experience and expertise to design and deliver extended programs to students and communities, including health and financial literacy training.
-Each CAMA member supports the education of another two to three children outside of her own family, multiplying the benefits of her education, and testifying to the programs' effectiveness and sustainability.
-Over Camfed's two decades, this approach has been proven to work both within rural communities and at a larger scale across countries.
+One of the results of Camfed's work is CAMA, a pan-African network of Camfed graduates with 314,410 members.
+CAMA alumnae design and deliver extended programs to students and communities, including health and financial literacy training.
+Each CAMA member supports the education of another two to three children outside of her own family.
+Over Camfed's two decades, this approach has been proven to work both within rural communities, and at a larger scale across countries.